 3) It helps curb distraction with other guys.

 No, I’m not saying you shouldn’t hang out with or date different guys.
-Experiencing different relationships is a great way to help you figure out what kind of characteristics (beyond physical appearance) you want your future husband to have.
-(Not to mention it would be pretty hard to marry him if you didn’t date him first! 😉 )
+Experiencing different relationships is a great way to help you figure out what kind of characteristics (beyond physical appearance) you’d want to marry.

 But I’ve found that the more time I spend talking to and praying for my husband, the more careful I am about letting my infatuation with other guys carry me away.
 I’m less prone to waste my time with someone I know couldn’t be ‘the one.’

-I’ve been disappointed by a couple guys, and writing down those feelings gives me comfort and focus on the hope of the future.
-I’m able to look past the hurt of now, and understand that the heartbreaks along the journey will be worth it when it’s all said and done.
+It’s also a good place to work through disappointments.
+I’ve experienced a couple letdowns and a breakup, and writing down my feelings and what God taught me through it is so helpful.
+By doing that, I’m able to look past the hurt of now, and understand that the heartbreaks will be worth it later.

 *Photo credit to John Gentry Photography*

-I’m so thankful to Brittney for encouraging me to start this journal, and for the effort she put into helping me write this post. 🙂 I hope you enjoyed it as much as I did!
+I’m so thankful to Brittney for encouraging me to start this journal, and for her effort in helping me write this post. 🙂 I hope you enjoyed it as much as I did!